 Word Cards!
 I’ve said it before and I’ll say it again: if we take the fear out of writing, students will write forever.
 Part of what we need to do with early writers is teach them to enjoy writing.
 Taking their fears of “spelling it wrong” or “making mistakes” away, creates students who not only WILL write, but will write A LOT.
 One of my strategies for taking fear out of writing includes word cards.
 Word cards can include a theme and 16-20 words for that theme.
 When students are given these words, they can write great sentences and stories.

 The better question is what can’t you do?
-Word cards provide a venue for:

 - Make a few copies and post them on your writing board or put them in a WRITING CENTER as TOPICS.